yaan-jang/leri/README.md

 #### 5.2 The Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm with limited-memory
 The L-BFGS method is an optimization algorithm in the family of quasi-Newton methods using a limited amount of computer memory.
 Users can define their objective function in include/leri/objfunc.hpp.
 #### 5.3 Nested sampling
+The [nested sampling algorithm](https://en.wikipedia.org/wiki/Nested_sampling_algorithm) is a computational approach to the problem of comparing models in [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
 ```
 leri nested_sampler -jobname <JOB_NAME> -npop 10 -max_iter 200
 ```